 If someone threw a rock through your window during the middle of the winter, do you fix the window, or do you maintain anger against the person who broke your window?
 You fix the window because you’re cold, and your heating bills will break the bank.

 What sense is there in leaving the damaged window and maintaining anger against the person who threw the rock when you’re the one suffering?
 The logical thing to do is fix the window and ask the person who broke it to pay for the damages because to make you whole is what he owes you.

-When we choose not to forgive, we chose to hold on to damage, and in doing so we become bound to the damage – we are in bondage to the pain, the suffering, and the hurt.
+When we choose not to forgive, we chose to hold on to damage, and in doing so, we become bound to the damage – we are in bondage to the pain, the suffering, and they hurt.
 Furthermore, failing to forgive causes more damage than the actual offense: you’re living the hurts continually.
-Failing to forgive does nothing to the one who hurt you, but it causes a root of bitterness to grow deep, strong and hard in your heart.
+Failing to forgive does nothing to the one who hurt you, but it causes a root of bitterness to grow deep, strong, and hard in your heart.

 What is Personal Forgiveness?

 Personal forgiveness is a private, volitional exercise that we perform so that we may be released from the bondage of the damage caused by those who sinned against us.
 It is the forgiveness is spoken of in the Lord’s Prayer –